Murux/RaspberryPi_Bare_Metal/README.md

 /// For testing purposes, you can try the blinking_led.c from here.
-I got it from http://www.valvers.com/open-software/raspberry-pi/step01-bare-metal-programming-in-cpt1/ and it gives an actual feedback through it's blinking LED (surprise) ///
+I got it from http://www.valvers.com/open-software/raspberry-pi/step01-bare-metal-programming-in-cpt1/ and it gives an actual feedback through its blinking LED (surprise) ///

 You are able to compile you C-files to .elf-files now.
 To do this, change directory with your terminal to the position of the C-file and type
 "arm-linux-gnueabihf-gcc -mfpu=vfp -mfloat-abi=hard -march=armv6zk -mtune=arm1176jzf-s -nostartfiles *YourCFile.c* -o *YourOutputName.elf*"